pzstorm/storm/README.md

 The minimum requirement for valid metadata is the `name` property which has to be defined.
 Currently other properties are ignored, but support for more metadata definitions will be implemented in future releases.

+### Events

+Events are object instances that were created by in-game hooks.
+Events can have class fields that contain additional information about event context, which is very helpful when handling events.
+All events are located in `io.pzstorm.storm.event.*` package.

+*Example: an event can be used to preform an action after an item is consumed.*

+Storm uses a dispatcher system to receive event calls from game and dispatch them to event handlers.
+Before mods can start receiving events then need to register an event handler.
+The following section explains how to register an event handler.

 ## Contribute

 Anyone can contribute to the Storm project, here are a few ways to start: